Up-Close Carbine - 2 Day Course, 16 hours

 This course is not a beginner course and focuses on a specific skill set.
 The student needs to already have a solid understanding of safe firearm handling, manipulation, an established skill set of marksmanship.
 Prior training or experience is required, this should not be your first training course.
 The student will need to provide their experience upon registration and will need to be approved by staff before registration will be finalized.
 If you have any questions please contact us, we are happy to help find the best class to fit what you are looking for.

 Lunch, snacks, water, and sports drinks are all privided on site and included with tuition.

 This course is a sister course to and the crossover and continuity of drills is obvious if a students takes both courses.
-Both courses are offered on the same weekend and a discount is offered for students taking both courses.

 The learning objectives for the course are:

 -Safe handling and manipulation of handgun, including in retention and nontraditional positions